ENCCS/cmake-workshop/content/environment.rst

    You can download the :download:`complete, working example <code/tarballs/13_processor_solution.tar.bz2>`.

-.. challenge:: Get to know your host
+.. exercise:: Get to know your host

    1. Get the scaffold code from the :download:`previous type-along
       <code/tarballs/13_processor_solution.tar.bz2>`.